ConRdav/gym-buddy/README.md

 ### The app has been deployed in Heroku.

-For this app to deploy in Heroku I had to add the requirements to the Gitpod workspace using the command `pip3 freeze > requirements.txt`.
+For this app to deploy in Heroku you need to add the requirements to the Gitpod workspace using the command `pip3 freeze > requirements.txt`.
 This tells Heroku the dependencies that need to be implemented.

-In Heroku I had to create a new application and insert the config vars configuration necessary for the my code to deploy.
-The two variables I set were `CREDS = creas.json` and `PORT = 8000`.
-After this I needed to add the buildpacks Python and Node.js.
-Following this I connected the app to my GitHub repository for gym-buddy and then I was able to deploy it.
-The link to my app is below.
+In Heroku, you create a new application and insert the config vars configuration necessary for the my code to deploy.
+The two variables set are `CREDS = creas.json` and `PORT = 8000`.
+After this, add the buildpacks Python and Node.js.
+Connected the app to my GitHub repository for gym-buddy and then deploy it.
+The link to an a running gym-buddy app is below.

 [The app is running here](https://gym-buddy-pp3.herokuapp.com/)